hashicorp/setup-terraform/README.md

   <a href="https://github.com/hashicorp/setup-terraform/actions"><img alt="Setup Terraform" src="https://github.com/hashicorp/setup-terraform/workflows/Setup%20Terraform/badge.svg" /></a>
 </p>

-This action sets up Terraform CLI in your [GitHub Actions](https://github.com/features/actions) workflow by:
+The `hashicorp/setup-terraform` action is a JavaScript action that sets up Terraform CLI in your GitHub Actions workflow by:

 - Downloading a specific version of Terraform CLI and adding it to the `PATH`.
-- Configuring the Terraform CLI configuration file with a Terraform Cloud/Enterprise hostname and API token.
+- Configuring the [Terraform CLI configuration file](/docs/commands/cli-config.html) with a Terraform Cloud/Enterprise hostname and API token.
-- Optionally installing a wrapper to wrap subsequent calls of the `terraform` binary and expose its STDOUT, STDERR, and exit code as outputs named `stdout`, `stderr`, and `exitcode` respectively.
+- Installing a wrapper script to wrap subsequent calls of the `terraform` binary and expose its STDOUT, STDERR, and exit code as outputs named `stdout`, `stderr`, and `exitcode` respectively.
+(This can be optionally skipped if subsequent steps in the same job do not need to access the results of Terraform commands.)

+After you've used the action, subsequent steps in the same job can run arbitrary Terraform commands using [the GitHub Actions `run` syntax](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstepsrun).
+This allows most Terraform commands to work exactly like they do on your local command line.

 ## Usage

 This action can be run on `ubuntu-latest`, `windows-latest`, and `macos-latest` GitHub Actions runners.
 When running on `windows-latest` the shell should be set to Bash.

-The default configuration installs the latest version of Terraform CLI and installs the wrapper to wrap subsequent calls to the `terraform` binary.
+The default configuration installs the latest version of Terraform CLI and installs the wrappers script to wrap subsequent calls to the `terraform` binary.

 ```yaml
 steps: